DenKems/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5. Script that creates an empty file called hello
 6. adds execute permission to the owner of the file hello
 7. Add execute permission to the owner and the group owner, and read permission to other users, to the file hello
+8. Add execution permission to the owner, the group owner and the other users, to the file hello